 I’ve been on the lookout for parchment craft books, and I just found one that looks completely amazing.
 This is the prettiest eye candy I have seen all day!
 The seller was gracious enough to post multiple pictures in the ebay listing, and the projects in her Japanese parchment craft book are a feast for the eyes.

 And here’s another book offered by a different seller.
 It’s worth the click to look at the pictures of all the stunning parchment craft projects in the book.

 If you have any recommendations for good parchment craft books, please post and let me know.
 I’d love to know which ones your favorites are.
 So far I only have one; it’s a really good one (I’ll be updating again soon with a review of it) but I’d love to own a few more.

-If you look closely, you can see that the hand tatting appears behind the paper lace valentines in the photo.
+If you look closely at the picture in this book, you can see that the hand tatting appears behind the paper lace valentines in the photo.
 The pattern for doing the tatting is given in the book.
 I am so enthralled by this idea!
 And this is only one of the clever ideas given in the book ~ there are quite a few of them ~ most of them not related to paper lace in any way, but if you like paper lace you’d no doubt enjoy looking through this book too.
 Especially because there are also photos of some amazing museum~quality tatted pieces which kind of boggle the mind when you look at them.

 So, if you have some vintage paper lace valentines ~ and they are quite common, so if you are at all interested in collecting paper lace you should have no trouble finding some ~ and you’re looking for an innovative way to frame them ~ well, get your hands on a copy of this book!
 And then learn how to tat!